Modern development practices for CMS 12

 Security Best Practices

-- Authentication & Authorization: Use ASP.NET Core Identity policies.
+- Authentication and Authorization: Use ASP.NET Core Identity with policy-based authorization.

 Conclusion